 Registration for EMT during COVID19 Campus Closure

 When all the steps are completed and the registration form submitted, using only your COD student email (xxx@ dupage.edu) email the registration office (firstname.lastname@example.org) or call and leave a message at (630) 942-2377 with your COD ID#, Course Number (Fire 2271) and Section # (HYBxx), and a registration representative will contact you to confirm enrollment and provide a balance due for payment.
 Emails and voicemails are being monitored during normal business hours during the Covid-19 closure.
 EMT class sections can be viewed on the MyAccess webpage under Search for Credit Classes.
 You do not need to be logged in to view classes.
-Enter the following search criteria to view Fall EMT sections.
-Term: (the semester you are registering for) Subject: Fire Science Course #: 2271.
-For information regarding registration dates for spring 2021, please visit Registration.
+Enter the following search criteria to view EMT sections.
+Term: (the semester you are registering for) Subject: Fire Science, Course #: 2271, then click submit at bottom of webpage for EMT sections to appear.
+For information regarding registration dates for summer 2021, please visit Registration.

-Enrollment for EMT Registration is limited, is on a first-come/first-serve basis, and classes will not be overloaded.
+Enrollment for EMT Registration is limited, is on a first-come/first-serve basis, and classes will not be overloaded or seats reserved.
 Please monitor myACCESS class schedule for availability prior to beginning the registration process.
 Contact the EMS/Fire Science Program Manager with questions at (630) 942-2107 or email@example.com.

 Central DuPage Hospital, Edward Hospital and EMT and Nursing students recently participated in a mass casualty exercise to train first responders in how to respond to a large number of people injured in a single incident.